 - 1 c. boiling water

-Pour boiling water over honey and vinegar in a cup.
+Pour hot water over honey and vinegar in a cup.
 The taste is not so good, but it is effective.
-This is also helps with sore throats.
-You can add chopped fresh sage for that headache feeling, grated fresh ginger to help increase circulation, or a spoonful of chopped fresh thyme to fight infection.
+As well, this will also soothe sore throats.
+You can add chopped fresh sage for that achy feeling, grated fresh ginger to help increase circulation, or a spoonful of chopped fresh thyme to fight infection.
 Cool the mixture.
 Take a 1/2 tblsp. three times a day.

 Garlic Cough Syrup

 - 1 quart jar

 - 3-4 garlic bulbs, minced or use a fine grater